Status Quo

 Available: 1

-Over the course of some 25 years and 30 albums Status Quo have become major stars in their native England.
-Unfortunately, in spite of occasional brushes with the American charts, the group's never managed to attract much attention in the States.
+Over nearly six decades and dozens of studio albums Status Quo have become major stars in their native England.
+Unfortunately, in spite of occasional brushes with the American charts, the group never managed to attract much attention in the States.

 "Messages from the Status Quo" track listing: